fhirschmann/penchy/docs/extending.rst

 What is part of the interface that offer via ``out`` has to be described by ``outputs``.
-This can be set at class level and thus used for all instances of the :class:`~penchy.jobs.elements.PipelineElement` you define or overridden (or even create) in every instance (likely by ``__init__`` or ``_run``, see below).
+This can be set at class level and thus used for all instances of the :class:`~penchy.jobs.elements.PipelineElement` you define, or overridden (or even create) in every instance (likely by ``__init__`` or ``_run``, see below).

 If you only offer the output ``out`` which is a :class:`list` of :class:`list`